getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 *Begin thinking about containers by comparing a container to a hypervisor; explore the ecosystem of container tools; focus on one major tool, Docker; investigate detailed recommendations relevant to your use case.*

-This is an introduction to the various technologies emerging in and around the container space; as an introduction, it does not dive deeply into the details of any one technology.
-Instead, this introduction provides some starting points from which you can begin to explore containers and prepare for the architecture decisions that you face in adapting containers into both your infrastructure and toolbox.
+This is an introduction to the various technologies emerging in and around the container space, providing some starting points from which you can begin to explore containers and prepare for the architecture decisions that you face in adapting containers into both your infrastructure and toolbox.
 In addition, this introduction links to detailed analyses that highlight which container systems